tech-dipesh/tech-dipesh/README.md

 # 💫 About Me:
 I am a MERN developer and full-stack learner, focused on building useful and creative digital solutions.
 I have worked with multiple brands across three different teams in non tech roles, gaining experience in both technical and creative work.
-My project portfolio includes a variety of full-stack applications, and I also spend some time improving my understanding of data structures and algorithms.<br>
+My project portfolio includes a variety of full-stack applications, and I also spend some time improving my understanding of data structures and algorithms.<br/><br/>
 Right now, I am learning Redux and TypeScript to improve my front-end skills.
 I always look for new ways to learn and build better projects.
-I enjoy working with talented people in development, marketing, and design to bring new ideas to life.<br>
+I enjoy working with talented people in development, marketing, and design to bring new ideas to life.<br/><br/>
 I am currently working on something exciting, and once it is finished, I will announce it here.
 I also like learning from experienced developers to improve my skills and take on bigger challenges.
+<br/><br/><br/>
 #### Career & Other Fun Stuff
-~60,000+ views across all my articles online 👀
+~60,000+ views across all my articles online 👀<br/><br/>
-~Over a million views per month on Wikipedia 📚
+~Over a million views per month on Wikipedia 📚<br/><br/>
--MERN developer & full-stack learner, working on a variety of projects 💻 -Currently learning Redux & TypeScript to improve front-end skills ⚛️ -Loves contributing to open source, helping build better software 🔧 -Worked with multiple brands across three different teams on non tech role, gaining real-world experience 🚀 -Looking for like-minded developers & mentoring opportunities 👨‍🏫 -Currently working on an exciting project—announcement coming soon! 🎉
+-MERN developer & full-stack learner, working on a variety of projects 💻<br/><br/>
+-Currently learning Redux & TypeScript to improve front-end skills ⚛️<br/><br/>
+-Loves contributing to open source, helping build better software 🔧<br/><br/>
+-Worked with multiple brands across three different teams on non tech role, gaining real-world experience 🚀<br/><br/>
+-Looking for like-minded developers & mentoring opportunities 👨‍🏫<br/><br/>
+-Currently working on an exciting project—announcement coming soon! 🎉<br/><br/>

 ## 🌐 Socials: